PHPVibe/phpvibe-lite/README.md

 ## PHPVibe Video CMS
-# PHPVibe Free Video Sharing CMS
+# PHPVibe Free Video Sharing CMS [DISCONTINUED IN THIS FORM]

 The modern choice of design inspired by Youtube and a social videos sharing module that may just cut it for your video portal